-Chancy is past president of Georgia Pharmacy Association and currently serves on the boards of the Academy of Independent Pharmacies, Mirixa, and Prescribe Wellness.
+Chancy is past president of Georgia Pharmacy Association and currently serves on the boards of the Academy of Independent Pharmacies and Prescribe Wellness.

-Lea and husband Tom opened their first pharmacy, KidsMeds, in 2002.
-Lea Wolsoncroft has always pursued nontraditional tracks and focused on educating physicians and the community about pharmacy practice and the unique role the profession plays in community wellness.
+Wolsoncroft and husband Tom opened their first pharmacy, KidsMeds, in 2002.
+Wolsoncroft has always pursued nontraditional tracks and focused on educating physicians and the community about pharmacy practice and the unique role the profession plays in community wellness.
 The newest adventure is Remedies Pharmacy, which opened in 2018.

-Harrell is on the board of directors of American Associated Pharmacies and Arete Pharmacy Network.
-He is a leading authority on technology innovations in pharmacy practice.
+Harrell is on the board of directors of American Associated Pharmacies and AlignRx.
+He is a leading authority on technology and innovations in pharmacy practice.

-Riddle is vice president of development for Compounding Pharmacy, a PCAB™-accredited, compounding-only pharmacy.
+Riddle is vice president of development for Compounding Pharmacy, a PCAB-accredited specialty pharmacy.
 She is also partner/owner in a community pharmacy, American Home Pharmacy.
-Riddle is also vice president for the Arkansas Pharmacist Association and chairman of the NCPA Compounding Steering Committee.
-Among her other industry activities are serving as a delegate to the United States Pharmacopia and as a member of IACP.
+Riddle is also immediate past president of the Arkansas Pharmacist Association.
+Among her other industry activities is serving as a delegate to the United States Pharmacopeia.

-Christian Tadrus of Moberly, Mo., is an owner of independent, community-based pharmacies in Missouri providing prescriptions, compounding, long-term care services, hearing aids, and durable medical equipment.
-Tadrus is a graduate of Boston University and the St. Louis College of Pharmacy.
-He is a lead manager of the Missouri Pharmacists Care Network – a pharmacist-led provider network facilitating adoption of innovative pharmacist care models throughout Missouri.
-Tadrus is with the CPESN USA Board of Directors from CPESN - Missouri.
+Tadrus is an owner of independent, community-based pharmacies in Missouri providing prescriptions, compounding, long-term care services, hearing aids, and durable medical equipment.
+Tadrus is a lead manager of the Missouri Pharmacists Care Network, a pharmacist-led provider network facilitating adoption of innovative pharmacist care models throughout Missouri.
+Tadrus is with the CPESN® USA Board of Directors from CPESN - Missouri.

-First vice president Wilson of Midwest City, Okla., currently co-owns Valu-Med Pharmacy in Midwest City, Bestyet Pharmacy in Harrah, and Valu-Med Pharmacy in Ft.
-Gibson, all in Oklahoma.
-He is a member of the Oklahoma State Board of Pharmacy, a past president of the Oklahoma Pharmacists Association, and adjunct clinical professor at the University of Oklahoma College of Pharmacy, his alma mater.
+Wilson is a member of the Oklahoma State Board of Pharmacy, a past president of the Oklahoma Pharmacists Association, and adjunct clinical professor at the University of Oklahoma College of Pharmacy, his alma mater.

 B. Douglas Hoey